UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-22-team47-spurious-correlation.md

 ```
 The evaluation yields a lower overall average accuracy of 93.85%, but a much better (considering the lightweight training run) worst group accuracy of 8.585%.

-### SPARE (Unlabeled Groups)

-SPARE (Mitigating Spurious Correlations by Resampling) [5] is another method that does not require group labels.
-The key observations are:

-Due to the simplicity bias, spurious features are learned very early in training before the semantic features;
-The model will be overly confident for examples containing majority group spurious features.
-Based on these observations, SPARE:

-Trains the model for only a few epochs and clusters the model predictions within each class to identify majority/minority groups;
-Upweights minority groups and downweights majority groups during retraining, to prevent the model from relying on spurious features.
-Like GEORGE, SPARE infers groups in a data-driven way.
-However, it does so very early in training to capture spurious features before semantic ones.
-It also directly reweights examples to avoid spurious features rather than relying on the worst-case loss.

 ## Tradeoffs when Dealing with Spurious Correlations

-There are several key tradeoffs to consider when dealing with spurious correlations:
+When dealing with spurious correlations in machine learning models, there are several key considerations and tradeoffs that must be balanced.
+The choice of approach depends on factors such as the nature of the spurious correlations, the availability of group labels, and the specific requirements of the application.

+### Robustness vs. Accuracy

-Robustness vs accuracy: Methods that improve worst-group performance often do so at the cost of average performance.
-This is because the model is forced to use more complex features rather than relying on simplistic spurious correlations.
-The right balance depends on the application - for high-stakes applications like medicine, robustness may be prioritized over accuracy.
+One fundamental tradeoff is between robustness and accuracy.
+Methods that aim to improve worst-group performance, such as Group DRO and GEORGE, often do so at the cost of average performance.
+This is because the model is encouraged to rely on more complex, semantically meaningful features rather than simplistic spurious correlations.
+In some cases, this tradeoff may be acceptable or even desirable, particularly in high-stakes applications like medical diagnosis where the cost of errors on minority groups is severe.
+However, in other scenarios, sacrificing too much average accuracy for the sake of robustness may not be practical.

-Labeled vs unlabeled groups: Methods like GroupDRO require the groups to be predefined, which provides stronger control over the model's behavior.
-However, manually specifying groups can be challenging and time-consuming.
-Methods like GEORGE and SPARE infer the groups automatically, but may identify groups that don't perfectly align with the spurious features.
+### Labeled vs. Unlabeled Groups

+Another key consideration is whether the groups exhibiting spurious correlations are explicitly labeled or not.
+Methods like Group DRO assume that the groups are predefined, which allows for direct optimization of the worst-case performance over these groups.
+However, obtaining clean group labels can be challenging and time-consuming, especially if the spurious correlations are not well-understood beforehand.

+In contrast, methods like GEORGE and SPARE aim to infer the groups automatically from the data.
+GEORGE does this by clustering the feature representations of a trained model, while SPARE identifies groups early in training based on the model's output on each example.
+These approaches offer more flexibility, but the inferred groups may not perfectly align with the true spurious correlations, potentially limiting their effectiveness.

+### Proactive vs. Reactive Mitigation

+The choice of when to intervene and mitigate spurious correlations is another important factor.
+SPARE takes a proactive approach by identifying and correcting for spurious features very early in training, before the model has a chance to overfit to them.
+This early intervention prevents the model from relying too heavily on spurious correlations in the first place.

-Early vs late intervention: SPARE intervenes very early in training to identify and mitigate spurious features.
-This prevents the model from overfitting to spurious features in the first place.
-In contrast, GEORGE allows the initial model to rely on spurious features, but then uses them to infer groups for robust training.
-The optimal point of intervention likely depends on the strength and granularity of the spurious features.
+On the other hand, GEORGE allows the initial model to rely on spurious features, but then uses them to infer groups for a second round of robust training.
+This reactive approach may be more effective when the spurious correlations are very strong and dominate the initial learning process.

+The optimal point of intervention likely depends on the strength and granularity of the spurious features, as well as the specific architecture and training setup of the model.

+### Worst-Case vs. Reweighted Optimization

-Worst-case vs reweighted loss: GroupDRO optimizes for worst-case group performance, while SPARE reweights examples to balance group performance.
-Worst-case optimization provides a strong guarantee, but may be overly pessimistic.
-Reweighting is a softer approach, but requires careful tuning of the weights.
+Finally, there is a choice between optimizing for worst-case group performance, as in Group DRO, and reweighting examples to balance performance across groups, as in SPARE.
+Worst-case optimization provides a strong guarantee that the model will perform well on every group, but it may be overly pessimistic and lead to degraded average performance.

-Ultimately, the best approach depends on the nature of the spurious correlations, the availability of group labels, and the specific robustness and accuracy requirements of the application.
+Reweighting is a softer approach that aims to equalize performance across groups without being overly conservative.
+However, it requires careful tuning of the group weights and may not always succeed in closing the performance gap between the best and worst groups.

+### Is Mitigation Always Necessary?

+While mitigating spurious correlations is important for building robust and fair machine learning models, it is not always necessary or practical.
+In some cases, the spurious correlations may be so strong that attempting to remove them significantly degrades overall performance.
+Moreover, if the test distribution is expected to exhibit similar spurious correlations as the training data, then optimizing for robustness may not be worth the cost in accuracy.

+Ultimately, the decision to mitigate spurious correlations depends on the specific goals and constraints of the application.
+If the model is being deployed in a high-stakes setting where errors on minority groups can have severe consequences, then investing in robustness is likely worthwhile.
+However, if the main priority is overall accuracy and the spurious correlations are not expected to shift significantly between training and deployment, then standard empirical risk minimization may be sufficient.

+In practice, a combination of techniques may be most effective, such as using a robust training method like Group DRO or GEORGE to mitigate the most severe spurious correlations, while also incorporating domain expertise to identify and correct for any remaining biases.
+Regular monitoring and evaluation of the model's performance on different subgroups is also important to catch any unintended consequences of the mitigation strategies.

 ## Conclusion

-Spurious correlations are a key challenge in training models that can generalize to out-of-distribution data.
-While methods like GroupDRO are effective when group labels are available, GEORGE and SPARE show promising results in automatically identifying and mitigating spurious correlations.
+Spurious correlations pose a significant challenge in training deep learning models that can generalize well to out-of-distribution data.
+While methods like GroupDRO are effective when group labels are available, GEORGE and SPARE show promising results in automatically identifying and mitigating spurious correlations without requiring labeled groups.

-Looking ahead, there are several important directions for future work:
+However, there are important tradeoffs to consider when dealing with spurious correlations, such as the balance between robustness and accuracy, the availability of group labels, the optimal point of intervention during training, and the choice between worst-case and reweighted optimization.
+The decision to mitigate spurious correlations ultimately depends on the specific goals and constraints of the application.

-Developing architectures and regularizers that have a stronger inductive bias towards semantic features over spurious ones.
-Improving methods for automated discovery of spurious features, e.g., through unsupervised learning or causal reasoning.
-Characterizing the tradeoffs between robustness and accuracy in the presence of spurious correlations, and developing methods to navigate these tradeoffs.
-Extending these methods to more complex data modalities and tasks, such as video understanding and language generation.
-Continued research along these lines will be crucial for building more robust and generalizable machine learning systems.
+Future research directions include developing architectures and regularizers with stronger inductive biases towards semantic features, improving methods for automated discovery of spurious features, characterizing the tradeoffs between robustness and accuracy, and extending these methods to more complex data modalities and tasks.
+Continued work along these lines will be crucial for building more robust and generalizable machine learning systems.

-## Reference
+## References

 [1] Sohoni, Nimit S., et al. "No Subclass Left Behind: Fine-Grained Robustness in Coarse-Grained Classification Problems." arXiv:2011.12945v2 [cs.LG].
 2022.

 [2] Joshi, Siddharth, et al. "Towards Mitigating Spurious Correlations in the Wild: A Benchmark & a more Realistic Dataset." arXiv:2306.11957v2 [cs.LG].
 2023.

 [3] Yang, Yu, et al. "Identifying Spurious Biases Early in Training through the Lens of Simplicity Bias" arXiv:2305.18761v2 [cs.LG].
 2024.

+[4] Sagawa, Shiori, et al. "Distributionally Robust Neural Networks for Group Shifts: On the Importance of Regularization for Worst-Case Generalization." arXiv:1911.08731v2 [cs.LG].
+2020.

 ---